-Those not especially interested in Hollywood history, or who'd prefer to steer clear of Hollywood Boulevard may find The Hollywood Roosevelt a little too much for their tastes.
-Also, budget travels looking to save money on things like parking and wifi can find more viable options elsewhere.
+Those not especially interested in Hollywood history or who'd prefer to steer clear of Hollywood Boulevard may find The Hollywood Roosevelt a little too much for their tastes.
+Also, budget travelers looking to save money on things like parking and wifi can find more viable options elsewhere.

-The oversized Tropicana pool, with its famous David Hockney mural, is complete with platform day beds and a 1960s-style cafe and bar for sipping cocktails beneath the palm trees.
+With its famous David Hockney mural, the oversized Tropicana pool is complete with platform day beds and a 1960s-style cafe and bar for sipping cocktails beneath the palm trees.
 It's open to hotel guests and Tropicana Swim Society members only.

 Rooms are equipped with Maison Margiela Replica amenities, bathrobes, and Smart TVs with in-room casting for your apps.
 Guests have complimentary access to the pool and its weekend afternoon pool parties.
 There's also free outdoor yoga on Saturday mornings.
 The hotel often hosts occasional pop-up events and has a Massage Garden (massage services cost extra), a 24-hour onsite gym, and 24-hour room service.